The Nacel International School System

 An international educational network

 In Nacel's vision of bringing its own brand of international education to other countries, it has developed a model high school in the United States.
-As part of its second and third phases of development, Nacel has established schools in South Korea, China, Philippines, Vietnam, and a sister school in Poland along with France.
-The NISS allows international students to complete the academic cycle while studying in various countries (USA, China, South Korea, Vietnam, Poland and France so far) and get a recognized US High School diploma.
+As part of its second and third phases of development, Nacel has established schools in South Korea, China, the Philippines, Vietnam, and a sister school in Poland along with France.
+The NISS allows international students to complete the academic cycle while studying in various countries (USA, China, South Korea, Vietnam, and France so far) and get a recognized US High School diploma.